japila-books/kafka-internals/docs/KafkaConfig.md

 ## <span id="UncleanLeaderElectionEnableProp"><span id="unclean.leader.election.enable"> unclean.leader.election.enable

-Enables replicas not in the ISR to be elected as leader as a last resort, even though doing so may result in data loss
+Enables replicas not in the ISR to be elected as leaders as a last resort, even though doing so may result in data loss

 Default: `false`